my1396/R-Notes/docs/0304-Quarto.md

 Tables in raw LaTeX can be included in Quarto documents using fenced divs or <span class="env-green">**code chunks**</span> with `{=latex}`.

 - Use <span class="env-green">**fenced div**</span> to add labels `#tbl-xxx` for cross-referencing.
 Note the `#` is mandatory.
 Without it, the table cross reference will show as `??` in the output.
+  - You can ignore the fenced divs if you don't need cross-reference.
 - Refer to the table using `@tbl-xxx`.

 ````latex